jimmylin/hs-team-scrape/README.md

-Here’s a **README.md** for your repo that clearly explains its purpose, setup, and usage.

----

 # **HS Team Scraper 🏐📅**

 This script scrapes high school volleyball schedules from [CountySports.Zone](https://www.countysports.zone/) and saves them into a CSV file.
 It supports multiple schools, fetching schedules based on school IDs provided in an input file.